-Re: Item 8a on the April 28 Agenda: Google Downtown West Plan
+Re: Support for Item 10.2 on the May 25 Agenda: Google Downtown West Plan

-The Sierra Club Loma Prieta Chapter, the Santa Clara Valley Audubon Society, the California Native Plant Society Santa Clara Valley Chapter and Green Foothills write in support of the Google Downtown West Plan and its associated Development Agreement between Google and the City of San Jose.
+The Sierra Club Loma Prieta Chapter, the Santa Clara Valley Audubon Society, the California Native Plant Society, Santa Clara Valley Chapter and Green Foothills write in support of the Google Downtown West Plan and its associated Development Agreement between Google and the City of San Jose.

 For decades, our organizations have advocated for the preservation of the open landscapes of Santa Clara County and our native flora and fauna.
-At the same time, we promoted good urban planning that focuses density in the urban core, prevents displacement, protects riparian ecosystems, integrates native trees and shrubs into urban design, and promotes sustainability.
-More recently, we have been advocating for climate action and resilience, and transit-focused mixed-use development.
+At the same time, we promoted good urban planning that focuses on density in the urban core, prevents displacement, protects riparian ecosystems, integrates native trees and shrubs into urban design, and promotes sustainability.
+More recently, we have been advocating for climate action and resilience, adaptation to sea level rise, and transit-focused mixed-use development.
 Google's Downtown West Plan accomplishes many of these elements.
 We are pleased to see the long-term vision of incorporating nature into the public urban environment and the building of a vibrant, walkable, planned community coming to life in the City of San Jose.